 Gap In The Fence, the fourth album by Scottish Highlands singer-songwriter Houston, produced by and featuring Neill MacColl, son of Ewan and erstwhile member of The Bible, takes its title to represent both the enticing promise of adventure into realms unknown and the potential threat of what lurks beyond, and also the transition from childhood to adult.

-Part song, part spoken-word, it begins with the simply strummed ‘Child On A Plane’, a reminiscence of a flight sat next you a young boy and his grandfather, excited about his upcoming trip to Scotland, but extends to the idea of strangers becoming friends.
+Part song, part spoken-word, it begins with the simply strummed ‘Child On A Plane’, a reminiscence of a flight, where sat next you are a young boy and his grandfather, excited about his upcoming trip to Scotland, but extends to the idea of strangers becoming friends.
 Returning to 1989, the fingerpicked ‘Backs To The Wall’, evocative of James Taylor, was the closing number in live shows by his band at the time, Bamboozle, his fellow former members Cathryn and Lucie Robson joining on vocals (as they do on several numbers) and Kate St John on piano, the warmth also infusing the piano-accompanied ‘Mud On The Doorway’, a song about the sanctuary and safety of home away from the world outside.

 The first of the spoken word pieces, featuring womb sound samples, is the social commentary of ‘Not Enough Tuna’ (“too many people… not enough tuna…too much take not enough give”) and from fish to soup with the lyrically enigmatic Cat Stevens-like waltzing ‘Campbell’s Lament’, Warhol allusions quite possibly implied.